dhh1128/intent/docs/spec/hypertext.md

 and the physiological processes of the body.
 ```

-__Anchor text__ like "Magnetic resonance imaging" in the example above is intended to be visualized inline with the text that surrounds it -- probably un-stylized, and certainly without the square brackets.
+__Anchor text__ is intended to be visualized inline with the text that surrounds it -- probably un-stylized, and certainly without the square brackets.
 Enclosing it in square brackets simply delimits the region of the text that can be pointed to:

 ![simple text anchors](../assets/simple-text-anchors.png)

 #### Anchor IDs

-Each anchor defines one (or more) __anchor IDs__.
-This is a short, memorable string that uniquely identifies the anchor within its container.
+Each anchor defines one (or more) __anchor IDs__ -- a short, memorable string that uniquely identifies the anchor within its container.

 ##### Implicit anchor IDs